galenmolk/studiosaurus/Assets/readme.txt

 when resizing, snap edge or corner to mouse position. use eventData.position instead of delta

-fix contextmenu not opening

 Add custom cursors - create prioritizing central hub that decides which cursor to use

 after changing size, clamp position to screen
+--or have a list of objects on a toolbar after chaning asset, make sure it's on screen add tool bar with buttons and or control tips

 clear the url upload text

 size down asset selector window a little bit. add the close panel to the asset selecto experience, now that the bg is visible.

-improve File Selector Choose Button string creation
+improve File Selector Choose Button string creation so it's not ridiculously long

 find higher def handle sprites

 add tab feature to position controls later on. all fields add themselves to a static tab list that is queued through

-add tool bar with buttons and or control tips

-get rid of red question mark
+get rid of red question mark... might not happen

-add a little more animation to ui
+add a hover animation class that triggers some kind of interactivity when you mouse over stuff

+improve naming of prefabs and hierarchy objects, class names, etc

+fix broken url upload

+fix audio upload

+fix url file name displayed in asset slot